-When a police officer pulls over a driver suspected of driving under the influence of drugs or alcohol (DUI or DUID), the officer will often ask the driver to breathe into a machine or provide a sample of blood, urine, saliva, or hair for chemical testing to determine whether drugs and alcohol are present in the driver's body.
+When a police officer pulls over a motorist suspected of driving under the influence of drugs or alcohol (DUI or DUID), the officer will normally ask the driver to take a blood, breath, or urine test.
+The purpose of the test is to determine whether drugs and alcohol are present in the driver's body.
 In most states, drivers who refuse to cooperate face license suspension.

 Previously, in any case where DUI was suspected, officers in some police departments would take a blood sample for chemical testing without the driver's consent and without a warrant.
 In Missouri v.
 McNeely, 133 S. Ct.
 1552 (2013), the Supreme Court concluded that that officers cannot routinely take forced blood samples in all suspected DUI cases, and that taking a blood sample without a warrant cannot be justified merely because alcohol dissipates rather quickly over time.
 Rather, the situation must be considered on a case-by-case basis and officers can take a blood sample without a warrant and without a person's consent only if there are special facts that make it necessary to do a blood draw before too much time passes and the alcohol in the driver's blood dissipates.
 For example, if a driver has been seriously injured, and the officer needs to do the blood draw immediately before transporting the driver to the hospital for medical treatment, then an officer can do a blood draw without a driver's consent.

-In most states, a driver is not permitted to talk to an attorney before deciding whether to provide a sample for a chemical test, and what kind of test to take.
+In most states, a driver is not permitted to talk to an attorney before deciding whether to provide a sample for a chemical test and what kind of test to take.
 As you have learned, states can impose serious consequences when drivers refuse to cooperate.
 If you are charged with a DUI, you will benefit from having an experienced attorney explain the laws in your state and how the case is likely to be treated in your community.
 Some consequences may be unavoidable, such as a driver's license suspension, but you will still benefit from the advice of an attorney.

 Follow the links below to get information in your state